HAIV-Lab/DPM/README.md

 The code repository for "Vision-Language Dual-Pattern Matching for Out-of-Distribution Detection" in PyTorch.

+Code coming soon by end of Sep 2024
 ## News
 [07/2023]🎉  Our paper has been accepted by ECCV2024.